shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Task-2: Check that Network Security Groups are configured correctly
+### Task 02: Check that Network Security Groups are configured correctly

 1. In the Azure portal search for **Network security groups**.